caktus/fabulaws/docs/deployment.rst

 Autoscaling: Updating the image
 +++++++++++++++++++++++++++++++

-Because AIM creation can be a time-intensive part of the process, it can be done separately ahead of time to prepare for a deployment.
+Because AMI creation can be a time-intensive part of the process, it can be done separately ahead of time to prepare for a deployment.

 To create an autoscaling AMI and launch configuration based on the current